minprog/cs50x-1718-1819/problems/greedy/cash.md

 1. When ready to submit, log into [CS50 IDE](https://ide.cs50.io/).

-2. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `cash.c` file (that's within your `pset1` directory) and then select **Download**.
-You should find that your browser has downloaded `cash.c`.
+2. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `greedy.c` file (that's within your `pset1` directory) and then select **Download**.
+You should find that your browser has downloaded `greedy.c`.

 3. Make sure you are signed in to this website!